dveytsman/trellow/README.md

 ![Login form](https://github.com/Thrage1/trellow/blob/master/app/assets/images/trellow-login.png "Login Form")

 ### Step 2
-Once logged in you will be confronted with the index of all of your accessible forms.
+Once logged in you will be confronted with the index of all of your accessible boards.
 See Below.
 ![Board Index Page](https://github.com/Thrage1/trellow/blob/master/app/assets/images/board_index.png "Board Index Page")

 ### Step 3